1940 Auckland Rugby League season: Round 7

 The matches at Carlaw Park were played before a large crowd of 7,000.
 In the main match North Shore beat Newton 12–8 with tries to forwards Condon and Bruce Graham.
 Newton was ably assisted by Claude Dempsey who invariably gave yet another outstanding performance at fullback.
 His "fielding was marked by unerring certainty, he kicked a good length, and moreover placed his kicks for the gaps".
 His opposite on the North Shore side was Verdun Scott who was "dependable" but his line kicking "could have been improved on".
 In the Shore forwards Graham and Ted Scott were the most prominent.
 Mount Albert completely outclassed Richmond in the first half and had the game won by the interval.
 The Richmond backs, despite featuring four current and future internationals were disorganised and "could do nothing right".
 While the Rovers forwards were beaten "in the loose by the rugged Mount Albert forwards".
 Despite this Merv Devine, the former Wellington rugby representative and All Black trialist played an excellent game for Richmond in their defeat.
 He was said to be one of the few forwards who had the ability to open up play for his backs.
 At 14 stone in weight and 6 foot in height he "has speed, good hands, and is one of the best loose forwards in the game".
 In the Mount Albert backs Bob Banham and Malcolm Cato played "splendid games" in the five eighths after getting very good service from Les Clement at halfback.
 Arthur McInnarney was good on the wing scoring two tries while Basil Cranch on the other wing also played well and scored a try.
 The best forward on the ground was Mount Albert's Joseph Gunning who was in his fifth senior season with them.
-Also for Mount Albert, 27 year old, 13st 8lb prop Richard (Dick) Shadbolt stood out.
+Also for Mount Albert, 27-year-old, 13 st 8 lb prop Richard (Dick) Shadbolt stood out.
 He had switched to rugby league in 1935 after starting his football at Hamilton West School and was a Hamilton schoolboy representative.
 He moved to Auckland and played rugby union for Suburbs, Marathon, and Grafton.
 The Auckland Star wrote "he is one of the best forwards in the game, all for the reason that he does a full share in the set scrums and tight work, and does not try to shine at the expense of other branches of forward play in the loose".
 Ponsonby had their first win of the season.
 They had played five games and scored no tries but crossed for five tries in a 21–6 victory over City.
 Their Hooker, Huck Flanagan won the ball constantly from the scrums and Arthur Kay and Jack McManus "used their pace to beat the defence".
 McManus was making his first appearance of the season.
 Williams was good at halfback while Roy Nurse played a splendid game at centre and Murphy showed promise on the wing scoring their opening two tries two weeks after his debut.
 At Onehunga Papakura played "bravely" against Manukau and led at halftime but fell away badly in the second half.
 Steve Watene and J Marsh's constant aggressiveness wore out the lighter Papakura pack.
 It was reported during the following week that Frank Pickrang formerly of Ponsonby, and Peter Mahima of Manukau had been granted transfers to the Central club in Wellington as they were at the Trentham Military Camp preparing to go to World War 2.
 Pickrang returned and was later reported to have donated a magnificent photograph collection of the war to an institute in New Zealand, however Mahima was sadly killed in battle.